artefox1/vanilla-raytracing/README.md

 https://github.com/user-attachments/assets/92a54ec2-2506-47b5-baf6-ef9590105bff

-The core shader transforms the vertices of the item display to cover a small portion of the screen, then encodes a couple of variables to the texture such as the view matrix and position.
+the core shader transforms the vertices of the item display to cover a small portion of the screen, then encodes a couple of variables to the texture such as the view matrix and position.
 Since each fragment has 8-bit RGBA color channels, we can encode one 32-bit float per pixel.
 Then, the post shader decodes the buffer and passes it to the fragment post shader to do the raytracing.

 ## Usage
 The shader uses an `item_display` as a mud block to get the core values.
 To run the shader at world origin, simply run